Natural. Gentle. Vet Formulated. Premium Quality. Kind To The Environment.

 There has been a recent increase in awareness of how individual animals, and their owners, experience veterinary visits and how negative experiences can be counteracted.
 As such, a multimodal approach that incorporates various solutions is recommended to address this issue.

-Diffusing scents throughout a veterinary clinic can be safely achieved by using pure essential oil blends that are veterinary formulated in a diffuser.
-Shy Tiger formulations can be used as part of a multimodal
+Diffusing scents throughout a veterinary clinic can be safely achieved by using veterinary formulated, pure essential oil blends that are veterinary formulated in a diffuser.

-Scent marketing is a technique that aims to create positive emotional responses in customers by using specific scents.
+Scent marketing, also known as olfactory marketing, is a technique that aims to create positive emotional responses in customers by using specific scents.
 The sense of smell is closely linked to memory and emotions, and scent marketing can therefore have a significant impact on customer behaviour.
-Creating an inviting and soothing environment is crucial to shaping an owner's experience during the inevitable frustration associated with wait times in the clinic environment.
+Creating an inviting and soothing environment is crucial to shaping owners’ perceptions of quality, minimizing aggression, and reducing perceived wait times.

 There are several statistics that support the effectiveness of scent marketing in increasing sales and improving customer experience.